swiftlang/swift-syntax/README.md

 ## Reporting Issues

-If you should hit any issues while using SwiftSyntax, we appreciate bug reports on [bugs.swift.org](https://bugs.swift.org) in the [SwiftSyntax component](https://bugs.swift.org/issues/?jql=component%20%3D%20SwiftSyntax).
+If you should hit any issues while using SwiftSyntax, we appreciate bug reports on [GitHub Issue](https://github.com/apple/swift-syntax/issues).

 ## License